titon/toolkit/docs/en/development/css.md

 This designates mobile devices as first class priority, with CSS and JavaScript focused for mobile first.
 Additional functionality for larger screens will only be loaded through use of media queries.

-To ensure proper viewport rendering and touch capabilities on mobile devices, add the appropriate viewport meta tag to your `<head>`.
+To ensure proper viewport rendering and touch capabilities on mobile devices, add the appropriate viewport meta tag to `<head>`.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">